 There are three different recovery models for Microsoft SQL:

 This model logs all transactions, which makes full failure recovery possible.
 It provides the greatest amount of recovery potential in case of a failure that impacts the database, but it uses the most disk space of all of the models.

 This model logs all transactions except for certain large scale operations such as Index creation or bulk load operations.
 A full backup is typically performed after a large insert of information, but this model does not consume as much disk space.

 - Simple Recovery Model

 This model logs all transactions, but after the transaction is complete, it is deleted.
 It uses the least amount of disk space of all the models, but it also offers the least amount of recovery.
 As such, regular full backups need to be taken.

 By default, Microsoft SQL uses the full recovery model for the databases.
 Due to the large number of transactions with the vCenter Server database, VMware uses a warning during the installer that indicates the recovery model that is set in the database.
 For example:

 Regardless of the recovery model, VMware recommends that you take regular backups of the database and that a truncate of the transaction log is performed at the same time as the backup.
-This regular maintenance prevents the size of the transaction logs from posing a problem to the amount of disk space available to the system.
-For more information on the transaction logs, including how to shrink them, see:
+This regular maintenance prevents the size of the transaction logs from posing an issue to the amount of disk space available to the system.
+For more information on the transaction logs and how to shrink them, see:

-Note: If your problem still exists after trying the steps in this article:
+Note: If your issue persists after completing the steps in this article:

 - Gather the VMware Support Script Data.
 For more information, see Collecting diagnostic information for VMware products (1008524).

-- File a support request with VMware Support and note this KB Article ID in the problem description.
+- File a support request with VMware Support and note this Knowledge Base article ID (1028356) in the problem description.
 For more information, see How to Submit a Support Request.